I just finished watching the grdxgos launch event and I need to tell you about what happened.

 The tech specs matter here:

-That last one is bigger than it sounds.
-When your security cameras need bandwidth, the Sphere gives it to them.
-When you’re streaming a movie, it adjusts.
-Simple.
+That last one’s bigger than it sounds.
+Your security cameras need bandwidth?
+The Sphere gives it to them.
+Streaming a movie instead?
+It adjusts.
+Simple as that.

 But here’s where I think the grdxgos launch gets interesting.

-The Sphere doesn’t care what brand your devices are.
-It talks to everything.
-Your Philips lights, your Nest thermostat, your random smart plug from Amazon.
-All of it works together.
+The Sphere doesn’t care what brand your devices are, it talks to everything.
+Your Philips lights work.
+Your Nest thermostat works.
+That random Amazon smart plug?
+Works too.
+All of it plays nice together without you having to jump through hoops.

 Let me show you what this looks like in real life.

-Say you have a meeting pop up on your calendar at 2 PM.
+Say you’ve got a meeting popping up on your calendar at 2 PM.
 The Sphere sees it.
-Without you touching anything, it dims your office lights, drops the thermostat two degrees (because you run hot when you’re focused), and switches your computer to focus mode.
+Without you lifting a finger, it dims your office lights, drops the thermostat two degrees, because let’s face it, you run hot when you’re focused, and switches your computer to focus mode.

 No routines to set up.
 No if-this-then-that nonsense.